-Total cost of each episode equals the total cost of care accrued by the beneficiary during the episode window.
-If the participant chose to include the cost of the triggering hospital stay in the total episode costs, then the episode window starts on the day the patient was admitted to the hospital.
+Total cost of each episode equals the TCOC accrued by the beneficiary during the episode window (or, for panel-based CTIs, during the performance year).
+TCOC equals the cumulative Medicare Parts A and B expenditures accrued by the beneficiary during the episode window, after excluding certain types of Medicare payments.
+If the participant chose to include the cost of the triggering hospital stay in the total episode costs for Care Transition or Palliative Care CTIs, then the episode window starts on the day the patient was admitted to the hospital.
 Otherwise, the episode window starts on the day the patient was discharged from the hospital.
-Total costs of care equal the cumulative Medicare Parts A and B expenditures accrued by the beneficiary during the episode window, after excluding certain types of Medicare payments.